ohnotnow/r7analyser/Readme.md

    ```

 2. **Install Dependencies:**
    Use pip to install the required Python libraries.
+(Note: depending on your OS/setup this might be `pip3` and `python3`)
    ```bash
    pip install -r requirements.txt
    ```